EU European Media Freedom Act (EMFA)

 What is EU European Media Freedom Act (EMFA)?

 EU European Media Freedom Act (EMFA) is a compliance framework from European Union with 6 domains and 38 controls.
-The European Media Freedom Act (Regulation 2024/1083), applicable from August 2025, establishes a common framework for media services in the EU's internal market.
-It protects editorial independence, media pluralism, and journalistic sources.
-Key provisions include prohibition of spyware against journalists, transparency of media ownership, independence of public service media, and establishment of the European Board for Media Services.
-Complements the Digital Services Act and Audiovisual Media Services Directive.
+The European Media Freedom Act (EMFA) is a proposed regulation by the European Union to protect media freedom, pluralism, and independence.
+It aims to establish a common framework for media services across the EU, safeguarding editorial independence, journalistic sources, and imposing transparency on the use of spyware against journalists.
+The regulation is expected to apply from 2025, with final adoption pending confirmation.
 It is used by organisations to establish and maintain compliance with industry standards and regulatory requirements.

 How many controls does EU European Media Freedom Act (EMFA) have?